Defining $\mathbb Z$ using unit groups: Introduction

 \subsection{Totally real algebraic numbers versus totally real algebraic integers}

-While in this paper we concentrate on rings of integers of infinite algebraic extensions of $\Q$, we also have some undecidability results for the fields themselves.
 The rings of integers and their fields of fractions do not always behave in the same fashion with respect to decidability/undecidability of their first-order theories.
 A remarkable result due to M. Fried, D. Haran and H. V{\"o}lklein in \cite{Fried3} shows that the first-order theory of the field of all totally real algebraic numbers is decidable.
 This field constitutes a boundary of sorts between the ``decidable'' and ``undecidable'', since J. Robinson showed in \cite{Rob3} that $\Z$ is first-order definable over the ring of all totally real integers and therefore the first-order theory of the ring of all totally real integers is undecidable.